shantoroy/shantoroy.github.io/_posts/2023-01-25-add-a-drop-down-filter-in-Grafana.md

 In this tutorial, we have seen how to create a drop-down panel in Grafana that offers the unique IDs of a column in a PostgreSQL table and uses the selected ID to deliver graphs based on SQL queries.
 This type of filter help when we have a lot of data points.

 That's all for today!
-Cheers!!! :sunglasses:
+Cheers!!! 😎
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTE2OTk2OTgxLDE3MDQyOTA2ODFdfQ==
+eyJoaXN0b3J5IjpbLTE1NzgyOTAyMzQsMTcwNDI5MDY4MV19
 -->